code-on-sunday/buildr.studio/stories.md

 ## Story 22:

 Display the relative path to the root folder instead of showing the full path of each item in the variable section that has the "sources" type.

+## Story 23:

+Show folder icon in the Chip if the selected path is of a folder.